-Findings: The County did not make available evidence it conducts an onsite monitoring review of each County managed program providing SABG funded services during fiscal year 19-20.
+Findings: The County did not make available evidence it conducted an onsite monitoring review of each County managed and County subcontracted program providing SABG funded services during FY 19-20.

-• The County monitored zero (0) of three (3) County-operated SABG-funded providers, and did not submit audit reports of annual reviews to DHCS.
+• The County monitored zero (0) of eight (8) SABG funded providers and did not submit audit reports of these annual reviews to DHCS.